 The nearby Peak District means that for all of you adrenaline junkies there are many opportunities to try your hand at sports and activities that you can't do in the city centre.
 With facilities for paintballing, climbing, fishing, horse riding, hiking, quad biking, golf, clay pigeon shooting and karting there is something new to try everyday.
 You can even take a helicopter ride and get a bird's eye view of the Pennines.

-Events in Manchester
+Romantic Breaks in Manchester

 As far as choosing romantic accommodation goes in Manchester you are spoilt for choice.
-With hotels ranging from contemporary city centre apartments to cosy rooms in large Victorian houses and suites in a stately home you really have a unique opportunity to tailor your city break to suit you and your loved one's tastes.
+With hotels ranging from contemporary city centre apartments to cosy rooms in large Victorian houses and suites in a stately home, you really have a unique opportunity to tailor your city break to suit you and your loved one's tastes.

 There is an array of spas to choose from for a day of luxurious pampering including Le Petit Spa in Piccadilly and The Lowry Hotel Spa whose clientele includes Jennifer Lopez and Madonna when they come to town.

-For intimate and fine dining visit The French Restaurant in The Midland Hotel (without doubt one the most romantic restaurants in Manchester) which serves exquisite French cuisine with a twist of British influence.
+For intimate and fine dining visit The French Restaurant in The Midland Hotel (without doubt one of the most romantic restaurants in Manchester) which serves exquisite French cuisine with a twist of British influence.

 Top Tips for Manchester